Accessing databases that support ODBC from Rexx by using Rexx/SQL

 Disconnect succeeded!

 10. Rexx/SQL contains other test code such as samples/tester.cmd.
-You can run this by defining and exporting the environment variables REXXSQL_USERNAME, REXXSQL_PASSWORD and REXXSQL_DATABASE as your database user, password and data source name then running:
+To run this, define and export the environment variables REXXSQL_USERNAME (database user), REXXSQL_PASSWORD (database password), and REXXSQL_DATABASE (data source) then:

 rexxsql samples/tester.cmd setup